selkamand/micrite/README.md

 Some microbes, e.g. EBV, can be subtyped if coverage is sufficient.

+### Sift

+Pull reads belonging to a specific microbe.

 ### Testing Data

 micrite comes packaged with a mini test kraken database ([krakendb](testfiles/krakendb)) comprised of human chromosome 2 from the T2T assembly + 3 viral genomes (Human gammaherpesvirus 8, Human gammaherpesvirus 4 (EBV), and Human papillomavirus).